m-fol/m-fol/README.md

 <h3>🌌 All You Need To Know 🌌</h3>

 Bachelor's in <b>Computer Science</b>.
-Enthusiast in the fields of spacecrafts, aerospace engineering, robotics, and contemporary art.
-Alongside programming and graphic design, in my spare time, I love researching on how satellites work.
-Additionally, I have a soft spot for Esolang programming languages, mock-up designing, ciphers, the Library of Babel and a specific comic book franchise centered around transforming alien robots.
-Among my favorite activities are front-end development, visiting art museums <sub><i>(which can be seen on my personal site)</i></sub> and creating engaging presentations.
+Fan of the fields of AI, ML, aerospace engineering and robotics.
+Alongside programming and graphic design, in my spare time, I love learning how satellites work.
+Additionally, I have a soft spot for Esolang programming languages, training AI models, NLP & NER, mock-up designing and cipher decoding.

+**Published in 10+ peer-reviewed outlets**, including:
+*MDPI – Foods*, *Springer – Agriculture 4.0*, *IRMBAM*, *International Journal of Comic Art*, *IRJSTEM*, *ICOAEF*

 ---------